-- No satisfactory reason for being absent from work has been provided - There is a continuing pattern of unauthorised absences - There has been a failure to provide medical certificates when required - There is reason to believe that the employee has taken part in activities that are inconsistent with the cause of absence or prejudicial to recovery - The line manager should inform the employee of the date, time and place of the meeting, giving a minimum of 5 working days' notice, as well as a brief explanation of why the meeting is to be held, by using the Formal Discussion letter (appendix D).
-The employee is entitled to be represented by a trade union representative or colleague of their choice, which they are responsible for arranging. - 16.3 If the employee's representative is unavailable to attend at the appointed time, the employee may request postponement and suggest an alternative time and date.
-If this is reasonable and within 5 working days of the original date, the meeting will be postponed. - 16.4 The First Formal Discussion gives the line manager and the employee the opportunity to discuss the employee's absence record and the reasons for the absence, and any non-compliance with the Sickness Policy.
+- The line manager should inform the employee of the date, time and place of the meeting, giving a minimum of 5 working days' notice, as well as a brief explanation of why the meeting is to be held, by using the Formal Discussion letter (Appendix D).
+The employee is entitled to be represented by a Trade Union Representative or colleague of their choice, which they are responsible for arranging. - 16.3 If the employee's representative is unavailable to attend at the appointed time, the employee may request postponement and suggest an alternative time and date.
+If this is reasonable and within 5 working days of the original date, the meeting will be postponed. - 16.4 The first formal discussion gives the line manager and the employee the opportunity to discuss the employee's absence record and the reasons for the absence(s), and any non-compliance with the Sickness Policy.
 A course of action will be set out over a specified period of time to provide the employee with an opportunity to improve.
-During the discussion the line manager will: - Review the employee's attendance record during the relevant period - Review any non-compliance issues - Give the employee the opportunity to discuss any problems or raise any concerns - Decide whether any further action is required such as a referral to the Council's Occupational Health Advisor (see Section 7) - Agree a target for improvement in sickness levels over an agreed monitoring period, usually 3 months - Inform the employee that if attendance and/or compliance does not improve within the time period being monitored, a Second Formal Discussion will be held - 16.5 During the discussion a Formal Discussion Form must be completed by the employee and line manager stating the improvement required.
-Following the meeting a copy will be sent to the employee and to Human Resources. - 16.6 The employee must be advised of his/her right of appeal. - In setting targets for improvement, the manager will take into account the individual circumstances of the case; any advice received from the Occupational Health Advisor; the impact of any underlying medical condition or disability; and any reasonable work place adjustments that need to be put in place to enable the employee to improve their attendance. - 16.8 Following the First Formal Discussion, attendance and/or compliance will be monitored monthly. - 16.9 A target of reduced absence during the formal monitoring period (normally 3 months) will be set, following which a formal review will be held.
+During the discussion the line manager will: - Review the employee's attendance record during the relevant period - Review any non-compliance issues - Give the employee the opportunity to discuss any problems or raise any concerns

-- 16.10 If the target set for improvement has not been met and the agreed action from Stage 1 is not having satisfactory results, the line manager may move to Stage 2 at which a HR representative will also be present. - 16.11 If the target set for improvement has been met there will be no need for further formal review meetings, however, attendance will continue to be monitored for a further three months.
+- Decide whether any further action is required such as a referral to the Council's Occupational Health Advisor (see Section 7) - Agree a target for improvement in sickness levels over an agreed monitoring period, usually 3 months - Inform the employee that if attendance and/or compliance does not improve within the time period, a second formal discussion will be held - During the discussion a formal discussion form must be completed by the employee and line manager. - 16.6 Following the meeting the employee will be given a copy of the form, and a letter advising of his/her right of appeal.
+A copy of both the form and letter will be sent to Human Resources. - In setting targets for improvement, the line manager will take into account the individual circumstances of the case; any advice received from the Occupational Health Advisor; the impact of any underlying medical condition or disability; and any reasonable work place adjustments that need to be put in place to enable the employee to improve their attendance. - 16.8 Following the First Formal Discussion, attendance and/or compliance will be monitored monthly. - 16.9 A target of reduced absence during the formal monitoring period (normally 3 months) will be set, following which a formal review will be held. - 16.10 If the target set for improvement has not been met and the agreed action from Stage 1 is not having satisfactory results, the line manager may move to Stage 2 at which a HR representative will also be present. - 16.11 If the target set for improvement has been met there will be no need for further formal review meetings.
+However, attendance will continue to be monitored for a further three months.
 Provided that attendance and/or compliance do not deteriorate during this period there will be no further need for formal monitoring and the employee will be removed from the formal stages of this policy.
 If attendance and/or compliance deteriorate during this period, however, the line manager may move to Stage 2.